 Cathy saves up her electronics purchases for when she returns to the U.S., saying the ones in Argentina “are exorbitant and make zero sense.”
 This is one area where the cost of living in Argentina goes in the opposite direction.

 Will also says to remember that “Argentine Castellano is distinct to the region, get the book Che Boludo to brush up on all the Argentine slang.
 Do some homework before coming because no matter how good you think your Spanish is you will struggle to understand the Porteños (People of the port city of Buenos Aires).

 “Go with an open mind and lots of patience,” Keith advises.
 “Argentina is one of the most bureaucratic countries in the world.
 Learn to love eating late and staying up late.
 Make sure you can access funds outside of Argentina before you go, for emergencies and for survival.
 Knowledge of Spanish is essential for getting a job but be warned that work permits are very difficult to obtain.”

-A Unique Culture and a Lower Cost of Living
+A Unique Culture and a Lower Cost of Living in Argentina

 The effort will be rewarded.
 “Most locals are friendly/open and we have made good friends with many locals,” says Ron.
 “In general, Argentines are curious about outsiders and sincerely interested in our thoughts and opinions.
 I want to emphasize this because I think Argentines have a reputation of being hard to connect with, but I have found the opposite to be true.